Measuring Oscillations with A Million Atmospheric Neutrinos: Neutrino oscillations

 In the appearance channel the matter effects are more important.
 To describe long-baseline experiments (LBL) sensitivity using this channel, we use an expression valid in a constant matter neutrino evolution~\cite{Elevant:2015ska, Cervera:2000kp,Freund:2001pn} given by

 where $a=1$ for neutrinos and $a=-1$ for anti-neutrinos, $s=\text{sign}(\Delta m^2_{31})$, and $\Delta_{ij} = \Delta m^2_{ij}L/4E$.
 The matter effects in this channel are introduced via the term $A= 2EV/\Delta m^2_{31}$, where $V$ is the matter potential.
 The dependence of this channel on the mass ordering are proportional to the matter effects.
 The $\nu_{e}$ appearance also depends on $\sin^2\theta_{23}$ bringing the possibility to resolve between both $\theta_{23}$ octants.
 Also, as we see from equation~\Cref{eq:app}, using this channel we have a dependence on $\theta_{13}$.
 Moreover, the possibility of long-baseline experiments in running in neutrino and anti-neutrino modes (or in the atmospheric case, having a mix beam of neutrinos and antineutrinos) enables these experiments to resolve the differences in the oscillation of both modes.
-That is translated into a measurement of $\delta_{CP}$.
+The comparison of the neutrino and antineutrino oscillation patterns can be translated into a measurement of $\delta_{CP}$.

 The latest results of the global analyses indicate that some of those parameters can be constrained to the percent level~\cite{deSalas:2020pgw,Esteban:2020cvm,Capozzi:2021fjo}, although there are still several sizeable uncertainties in $3\nu$ mixing scenario.
-Among the less constrained parameters, we have $\theta_{23}$, for which values above and below maximal mixing are allowed within $1\sigma$, for the mass ordering, we have a $2\sigma$ preference for normal ordering (NO)~\footnote{If the long-baseline measurement is combined with Super-Kamiokande, the preference for NO rises to $\Delta\chi^2 \sim 7$}, and $\delta_{CP}$, for which just a small region around $\pi/2$ is excluded by T2K and SuperK at $3\sigma$~CL.
+Among the less constrained parameters, we have $\theta_{23}$, for which values above and below maximal mixing are allowed within $1\sigma$; for the mass ordering, we have a $2\sigma$ preference for normal ordering (NO)~\cite{d_footnote}; and $\delta_{CP}$, for which just a small region around $\pi/2$ is excluded by T2K and SuperK at $3\sigma$~CL.
 Atmospheric neutrinos can contribute to narrowing down those uncertainties.